gadzooks/weather-go-api/README.md

 # Weather Config REST API - Go REST API

-Sample REST Go api
+Sample REST Go api to get locations and regions to be used by Ruby on Rails weather website.

 ## Goals of this service
 - Create sample CRUD REST api in Go which has
     - Follow REST naming conventions
-    - use swagger for documentation
+    - Use swagger for documentation
-    - well defined classes for model, domain, controller
+    - Well defined classes for model, domain, controller
-    - all commands can be run via Makefile targets
+    - All commands can be run via Makefile targets
-    - deploy service and swagger docs via docker
+    - Deploy service and swagger docs via docker
-    - logging, error handling
-    - code coverate, unit and integration tests
+    - Code coverage, unit and integration tests
-- Todo
-    - postman and newman tests
-    - deploy with kubernetes, alongside other apps
-    - use different envs : dev, staging, prod
-    - JWT auth ? for service to service authentication
-    - connecting to mongodb to get props

 ### Design Patterns / Best practices